sophiebatten123/GinAmore/README.md

   * Type git clone in the CLI and then paste the URL you copied earlier.
 This is what it should look like: $ git clone https://github.com/sophiebatten123/ginamore
   * Press Enter to create your local clone.

-  For more information on how to clone a repository read GitHubs [Cloning a Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) document.
+  For more information on how to clone a repository read GitHub's [Cloning a Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) document.

 [Back to top ⇧](#ginamore)